AndrewEllis93/Print-Tuning-Guide/README.md

 My SuperSlicer profiles are located [here](https://github.com/AndrewEllis93/Ellis-PIF-Profile).

-Thank you to **bythorsthunder** for help with testing these methods and providing some photos.
+Thank you to **bythorsthunder** for help with testing these methods and providing some of the photos.

 # Table of Contents
 - [A Note About Line Width](#a-note-about-line-width)